aws-samples/aws-serverless-workshop-innovator-island/3-photos/1-chromakey/README.md

 ![Module 3 - Basic settings](../../images/3-photos-chroma11.png)

 2. Change the *Memory (MB)* slider to **3008 MB**.
 Change the *Timeout* values to **0** min and **10** sec.

+The chromakey process uses memory-intensive libraries to complete the graphics processing.
+By allocating the maximum memory, this function will complete processing more quickly.

 3. Select **Save** to update the function.